greenblacked/seven/README.md

-cup all -y  # for update all of yours packages choco uninstall $package_name # for delete the package choco list --local-only # discribe all installed package
+cup all -y  # for update all of yours packages choco uninstall $package_name # for delete the package choco list --local-only # discribe all installed package choco install choco-package-list-backup # creating a backup list of all installed packages choco install packages.config -y # another one tool for backups
 ```

 ### Installation for linux by [install_Env.sh](https://github.com/greenblacked/seven/blob/master/install_Env.sh "install_Env.sh")